View Winners of 2019 Tennessee Sustainable Transportation Awards

 Explore the links below to learn more about these offerings or to find information on past STF&E events.

-Nominations for the 2020 TSTAs will open in spring!
+Nominations for the 2020 TSTAs were due by July 10.

-Applications for 2020 TGF certification will open in spring!
+Applications for 2020 TGF certification were due by July 29.

 Each year, Tennessee Clean Fuels assembles an alternative fuel vehicle and equipment showcase for all STF&E attendees.
 Past participants have exhibited electric, hybrid, propane, compressed or liquefied natural gas (CNG or LNG), biofuel (biodiesel or ethanol), and hydrogen vehicles and equipment from across the state.
 The showcase highlights local fleets that have adopted alternative fuels, demonstrating the breadth of fleet innovation occurring in Tennessee.
 Find information on previous showcases here.